sanette/snake-bogue/README.md

-It turned out to be completely straightforward to adapt the rescript code to Bogue, using the [Sdl_area](http://sanette.github.io/bogue/Bogue.Sdl_area.html) widget everywhere Javascript graphics where required.
+It turned out to be completely straightforward to adapt the rescript code to Bogue, using the [Sdl_area](http://sanette.github.io/bogue/Bogue.Sdl_area.html) widget everywhere Javascript graphics were required.

 Here is an analysis of the differences.